10 Odd Benefits & Uses of Reetha (Soapnut) for Hair Skin & Health

-Reetha the soapnut is located from temperate to tropical regions.
-Dried fruit of reetha can be applied as shampoo and detergents.
+Reetha the soapnut is located in many regions which range from temperate to tropical regions.
+Dried fruit of reetha can be applied as shampoo and used as detergents too.

 1) Reetha for Hair Health (Silky Hair)

-From Medieval times, Ritha has long been used for curing hair issues.
+From Medieval times, Reetha has long been used for curing hair issues.
 Soapnut is famous for good health of hair and it’s good treatment for hair problems.

 The importance of soapnuts is just as before gaining popularity because of negative effects of chemical shampoos.

-Reetha is key ingredients in shampoos and soaps that we use for washing our hair.
-It is good to Clean your hair with ritha because it has a tendency to make your hair shining and silky.
+Reetha is key ingredient in shampoos and soaps that we use for washing our hair.
+It is good to Clean your hair with reetha because it has a tendency to make your hair shining and silky.